hone1er/Thrasher_alexa_skill/README.md

 echo spot, dot, and Alexa app on phones and tablets to display the image that matches the current title and description

-3. Text responses for the cards needs to be correctly formatted

 Info on using Flask-ask can be found here: